dbasso98/Algorithmic_Design/Homeworks/HW2/homework_batch_II_DB.md

 (a) Suggest the opportune data structure to handle the pairs, write the pseudo-code of an efficient algorithm to solve the sorting problem and compute the complexity of the proposed procedure.

-A possible data structure to handle properly the pairs and provide a solution to the sorting problem could be an array of pairs.
+A possible data structure to handle properly the pairs and provide a solution to the sorting problem could be an array of pairs (where pairs could be implemented either as an array of 2 elements, the choice that I've taken, or defining a new complex datatype).
 To do so an implementation of Lexicographical ordering is needed in order to pass it as total order of a sorting algorithm that work through comparison.
 Practically, these are the steps to follow:

 ```sorting_lexico
 def lexicographical_order(a,b):